-- Dan has trained in circus since he was at school. - He has performed professionally with various circus groups in Qld and in other states for the past 10 years. - Dan now lives in a regional centre and is working with a youth circus group Springboard, teaching and performing. - The group has been invited to perform at a youth arts festival in Ireland. - The group's director has asked Dan to tour with them as a performer and mentor for the young performers. - Dan sees this as a great opportunity to meet with other directors and teachers of young peoples' performance groups which will assist in transitioning his career from performer to mentor/director.
+- Dan has trained in circus since he was at school. - · He has performed professionally with various circus groups in Qld and in other states for the past 10 years. - Dan now lives in a regional centre and is working with a youth circus group Springboard, teaching and performing. - The group has been invited to perform at a youth arts festival in Ireland. - The group's director has asked Dan to tour with them as a performer and mentor for the young performers. - Dan sees this as a great opportunity to meet with other directors and teachers of young peoples' performance groups which will assist in transitioning his career from performer to mentor/director.

-Income , Expenditure AQ Funding Brea (What will AQ funding A. Earned income (Please itemise) F. Salaries, fees and allowance ès \$ Artist fee 2,500 Artist fee 770 Per diems 490 Subtotal A Subtotal F 3 2,990 770 B. Other income (Please itemise) G. Production/program and dir (e.g. travel, accommodation, r costs) (Please itemise) \$ Local Council Community Fund 500 Airfare 1,700 Airfare 1,700 Accommodation 850 Accommodation 850 Ground transport (e.g. taxis, train, bus) 250 Ground transport (e.g. taxis, train, bus) 250 Subtotal B 500 Subtotal G 2,800 2,800 C. Your own contribution (Please Itemise) (Please advise which are cash a kind?)
-H. Promotion, documentation of costs (Please itemise) & marketing \$ Cash 500 Contribution of fee for tour preparation (in-kind) 650 Subtotal C 1,150 Subtotal H \$ \$ D. Sponsorships, fundrais (Please itemise) (Please advise which cash are a kind?)
-I. Administration costs (Please itemise) s Springboard contribution (cash) 250 Visa fees 95 Visa fees 95 Fundraising 2 320 Subtocal D 570 Subtotal I 95 l .
-95 E. AQ funding (must be the s request in 2.2).
-Applications income from AQ will be ine s requesting 100% Subtotal E 3,665 l TOTAL INCOME (A+B+C+D+E) (must equal total expenses) 5,885 TOTAL EXPENSES (F+G+H+I) (must equal total income) 5,885 Total AQ request (must be the same as funding request in 2.2) 3,665 1 4
+Income Expenditure AQ Funding Breakdown (What will AQ funding pay for?)
+A. Earned income (Please itemise) F. Salaries, fees and allowance es \$ Artist fee 2,500 Artist fee 770 Per diems 490 Subtotal A Subtotal F 3 2,990 770 B. Other income (Please itemise) G. Production/program and direct costs (e.g. travel, accommodation, registration costs) (Please itemise) \$ Local Council Community Fund 500 Airfare 1,700 Airfare 1,700 Accommodation 850 Accommodation 850 Ground transport (e.g. taxis, train, bus) 250 Ground transport (e.g. taxis, train, bus) 250 Subtotal B 500 Subtotal G 4 2,800 2,800 C. Your own contribution (Please itemise) (Please advise which are cash and which are in-kind?)
+H. Promotion, documentation of costs (Please Itemise) & marketing s Cash 500 Contribution of fee for tour preparation (in-kind) 650 Subtotal C 1,150 Subtotal H \$ \$ D. Sponsorships, fundraising & donations (Please itemise) (Please advise which cash are and which are inkind?)
+Administration costs (Please itemise) \$ Springboard contribution (cash) 250 Visa fees 95 Visa fees 95 Fundraising 2 320 Subtocal D 570 Subtotal I 95 95 E. AQ funding (must be the same as funding request in 2.2).
+Applications requesting 100% income from AQ will be ineligible.
+Subtotal E 3,665 TOTAL INCOME (A+B+C+D+E) (must equal total expenses) 5,885 TOTAL EXPENSES (F+G+H+I) (must equal total income) 5,885 Total AQ request (must be the same as funding request in 2.2) 3,665